-Bananas are good for parrots because they contain fiber, vitamins A, B6, and C, potassium, magnesium, and antioxidants.
+Yes, parrots can eat bananas.
+Tropical fruits, like bananas, are good for parrots because they contain fiber, vitamins A, B6, and C, and minerals like potassium, magnesium, and antioxidants.

 Some parrots like unpeeled bananas because they enjoy the rubbery texture of the peel.
-If so, you must wash the skin thoroughly to remove contaminants and pesticides.
+If so, wash the skin thoroughly to remove any surface-level pesticides and contaminants.

 Fiber

 A medium-sized banana contains 3 grams of fiber per 100 grams.
-The 0.4 grams of soluble fiber slows down a parrot’s digestive process, increasing feelings of satiety and reducing cholesterol levels.
+The 0.4 grams of soluble fiber slows down the digestive process, increasing feelings of satiety.
+It also reduces cholesterol levels.

 Vitamin B6